JuliaSpace/SatelliteToolboxTransformations.jl/docs/src/man/geodetic_geocentric.md

 function geodetic_to_geocentric(ϕ_gd::Number, h::Number)
 ```

-in which a tuple with two values will be returned:
+which returns a tuple with two values:

 - The Geocentric latitude [rad]; and
 - The distance from the center of Earth [m].